No. 16 Saint Mary's holds off BYU to reach WCC title game - NewsBreak

 3 days ago

-They let a 26-point lead get down to three before holding off BYU to win 76-69 and advance to their fourth WCC title game in five years.

-“I think we lost focus a little bit,” coach Randy Bennett said.
-“They got some momentum and (that) gave them some hope.
-We were really good for 25 minutes.
-We need to get a lot better at closing out things.”
+LAS VEGAS — Alex Ducas scored 23 points to lead four Saint Mary's players in double figures, and the No. 16 Gaels held off a late BYU rally for a 76-69 victory Monday night in the West Coast Conference semifinals.

-The Gaels (26-6) will play No. 9 Gonzaga on Tuesday night looking for their first tournament championship since 2019.
-The rival Bulldogs beat San Francisco 84-73 in the second semifinal.
+The Gaels (26-6) will play in their fourth WCC title game in five years Tuesday night, facing No. 9 Gonzaga or San Francisco.
+Saint Mary's will try to win its first tournament championship since 2019.

 BYU (19-15) will wait to see if the NIT has a spot.
 The Cougars have a NET ranking of No. 85, so they are at best on the bubble.
 If they don't make the postseason, this was their last game as a WCC team; the program joins the Big 12 Conference next season.

-Alex Ducas led Saint Mary’s with 23 points, Aidan Mahaney scored 18, Mitchell Saxen had 12 and Logan Johnson 10.
+Aidan Mahaney scored 18 points, Mitchell Saxen had 12 and Logan Johnson 10 for Saint Mary's.

 Spencer Johnson led BYU with 13 points, Richie Saunders scored 11 and Rudi Williams added 10.